-In the 1970s, during the Charismatic Renewal, leaders on TV were either very brave and faith-filled or very foolish.
+In the 1970s, during the height of the Charismatic Renewal, leaders on TV were either very brave and faith-filled or very foolish.
 They prayed against storms.

 Should we pray for a nature miracle, against hurricanes and tornados?
 Of course.
 Pray for your need.
 However, before anyone starts proclaiming a nature miracle or rebuking a storm before it happens, he better be clear that he got a prophetic word that God wants to answer his prayer.
 The man who prays may be listening to his own “mighty thoughts of faith” which do not always equal God’s thoughts.
 And so if he prays “a prayer of faith” and broadcasts the nature miracle on TV before it happens, it might not come to pass, and so he will subject the church to mockery.
 One may object that a man of faith prayed against a hurricane coming to shore, and it did not come to shore.
 But the problem is that hurricanes often veer off from the shore and go due north (Hurricane Dorian), while others slam into cities and wreak damage despite the prayers (Hurricanes Andrew and Katrina).
 Be careful, Renewalists of the fiery and showy variety!
 Don’t be presumptuous and put the Lord to the test.
 We learned the opposite from Jesus, who said he would not jump off a building and force God’s hand (Matt.
 4:5-7).
 Truly hear from God before you strut around in your own strength.

 Remember, it was Jesus’s mission to go over to the opposite side of the lake.
 He was a perfect follower of his Father.
 You or I may not be such a perfect follower.
 We are imperfect.
 And we may be speaking presumptuously, from our own thoughts, not God’s thoughts.